 Halloween is celebrated on the evening before All Saints Day.
 All Saints Day traces its roots back to an ancient Celtic festival known as Samhain.
 On that day, it was believed that the souls of the dead returned to their homes.
 Folks dressed up in costumes to ward off these spirits the night before.

 A Frightfully Popular Holiday

-In front of my local supermarket, they put out a huge display of porcelain jack-o’-lanterns for sale — in July!
-And people staring buying them — in July!
+In front of my local supermarket, they put out a massive display of porcelain jack-o’-lanterns for sale — in July!
+And people are starting to buy them — in July!

 A Harris poll ranks Halloween as the third most popular holiday, behind Christmas and Thanksgiving.
 But in late October, ask any kid which holiday is on their mind.
 You know, “witch” one, it’s bound to be.
 So, behave yourself, boys and ghouls.